marqdouj/HTMLCommon/README.md

 The NuGet package can be found [here](https://www.nuget.org/packages/Marqdouj.HtmlCommon/)

+## Demo
+- A demo of this and some of my other NuGet packages can be found [here](https://github.com/marqdouj/BlazorSandbox)

 ## Current Features
 - HTML color name enum and extensions.
   - `HtmlColorNameCollection`.
 Useful as the Items source for Lists and Dropdowns, etc.